NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

   caption: [The assumed topology of the cluster presented in this work.]
 ) <diag:cluster_topology>

-While clusters can take many forms #cn, this implementation considers building a cluster from the ground up in a modular and ad-hoc manner.
+While clusters can take many forms /* #cn */, this implementation considers building a cluster from the ground up in a modular and ad-hoc manner.
 This way the cluster can theoretically scale without limit.
 The general strucutre, or _topology_, of the cluster is rather simple: A _head node_ runs the _director_ process, which tells _worker_ processes on other _compute nodes_ what to do; this structure is shown in @diag:cluster_topology.
 In other words, the director only decides and does not do, while the workers do not decide and only do.
 While the workers can solve their problems and communicate with every other worker (and the director), only the director can spawn new processes.
 Once the director has finished spawning and configuring the workers as in @alg:cluster_prep, the director moves on to begin the PA.

 #figure(
   kind: "algorithm",